 In 1976, the charm of Blackberry Farm captivated Kreis and Sandy Beall and inspired their own dream of sharing a magical property with good food and friends.
 Kreis made Blackberry the family's home and opened the beautiful property to the public as a six-room country inn.
 The Bealls' vision for Blackberry Farm became a reality and began to create a tradition of Southern hospitality, gourmet cuisine, and cherished experiences.
 Through the years, Blackberry has welcomed guests from the far reaches of the globe as well as nearby neighbors, with the genuine Southern hospitality and personal attention that have become the estate's hallmark.
 Today, Proprietor Mary Celeste Beall continues and pushes the family's tradition of hospitality and service.

 More than 40 years ago, Blackberry Farm was founded on the idea of creating a home with good friends, family, and good food.
-Today, Blackberry continues to share its Southern hospitality and a true sense of place with all that visit.
-Escape to the Smoky Mountains of East Tennessee and experience all that Blackberry Farm has to offer.
+Today, Blackberry shares its Southern hospitality and a true sense of place with all that visit.
+So escape to the Smoky Mountains of East Tennessee and experience all that Blackberry Farm has to offer.

 Accommodations - Whether you select the intimate charm of a Historic or Estate Room, the legendary elegance of a spacious Singing Brook, Farmstead Cottage, or Holly Glade Suite, the luxurious comforts of a Hill Cottage, the sweeping views of a Carriage House Suite, or the privacy of a Home, Blackberry Farm's accommodations offer a haven of carefree comfort.
 From heavenly beds adorned with sumptuous linens to plush robes and luxurious amenities, your accommodations reflect a meticulous attention to detail.